ErikNatanael/rust_synthesis_profiling/README.md

 ## Method

 Play 400 sine waves.
 Record the "DSP load" meter presented through QjackCtl and whether there are any xruns or not.
-Did thing improve?

 JACK settings for the results below: 48kHz, 256 frames/buffer, 3 periods

-Comparing exact percentages is probably only possible on the same machine.
+Comparing exact percentages is probably only possible on the same machine and they can vary with what other processes are running at the same time so take them with a pinch of salt.

 ## Results so far